 10 Festive Halloween Attractions & Activities

-It’s that time of the year again when we can finally pack away the shorts & flip flops, turn off the air conditioning and feel the cool breeze coming in through the windows, and enjoy all types of pumpkin treats and festive fall attractions.
-With an abundance of seasonal fun including pumpkin spice lattes, fall color hikes, pumpkin patches and farmer’s markets, Halloween attractions, and more, this time of the year offers an endless supply of fun for the fall lovers out there.
+It’s that time of the year again when most of us can finally pack away the shorts & flip flops, turn off the air conditioning and feel the cool breeze coming in through the windows, and enjoy all types of pumpkin treats and festive fall and Halloween attractions.
+With an abundance of seasonal fun and treats including pumpkin spice lattes, fall color hikes, pumpkin patches and farmer’s markets, Halloween attractions, and more to enjoy, this time of the year offers an endless supply of fun for the fall lovers out there!

 Location: The Roger Williams Park Zoo in Providence, Rhode Island

-The Roger Williams Park Zoo is home to one of the most festive & elaborate Halloween celebrations in the country.
-Each October, over 5000 Jack O’Lanterns illuminate the grounds of New England’s top zoo.
+The Roger Williams Park Zoo hosts one of most festive & elaborate Halloween celebrations in the country.
+Each October, over 6000 Jack O’Lanterns illuminate the grounds of New England’s top zoo.
 More than 100 artistic creations are incorporated into a special theme each year.
 The elaborate detail put into each pumpkin is simply astonishing.
 It takes 15-20 hours for an artist to create each one!
 And, as we all know, carved pumpkins go bad quickly, and thus, Jack O’Lanterns must be replaced each week!

-The zoo does a terrific job organizing the pumpkin display and the entire setup is just gorgeous with glowing Jack O’Lanterns everywhere, even up in the trees.
+The zoo does a terrific job organizing the creative pumpkin display.
+The entire setup is just gorgeous with glowing Jack O’Lanterns everywhere, even up in the trees.
 The best part of all is that the theme changes every year so you can come back again and again to view these artistic masterpieces.
-For 2016, the theme is “American Treasures,” a celebrate of our nation’s history through commemorative postage stamps.
+For 2016, the theme was “American Treasures,” a celebration of our nation’s history through commemorative postage stamps.

 More Halloween fun in the Providence area: The Providence Ghost tours at Prospect Terrace Park, Factory of Terror in West Warwick, Scary acres haunted hayride in Cranston, and so much more.
 I also recommend trying out a great pumpkin dish like the delicious Pumpkin Ravioli at Pizzico, located in downtown Providence.